 Durian sellers have also started differentiating between the different grades of Mao Shan Wang by separating the cream of the Mao Shan Wang crop and selling them at a premium price.
 One of the more common labels is Black Gold.

 These labels are subjective as they are determined by the durian seller who would sort the fruits when the shipment comes.
 The smaller and odd shaped ones would be sold at the cheaper price of around $10-$15/kg.
 The average ones will go for $16-$20/kg and the best ones labelled Black Gold durian will be sold at $23/kg.

-These durians usually come from mature durian trees which are capable of producing deep, bitter and complex flavours with a musky aroma.
-Find out more on the actual black gold durian price.
+These durians usually come from mature durian trees, capable of producing deep, bitter and complex flavours with a musky aroma.
+Find out more on the actual price of black gold durian.

 D13 Durian Price

-The D13 Durians usually come with a thicker and heavier husk so you might end up paying a bit more for the fruit.
-The shape of the fruit is usually sharp and pointed at the bottom, with thicker thorns on its surface.
+The D13 Durians usually have a thicker and heavier husk, so you might pay more for the fruit.
+The shape of the fruit is typically sharp and pointed at the bottom, with thicker thorns on its surface.

 The flavour is usually more sweet but at times, bitter-sweet as well.
 The flesh is more orangey red with areas of grey that indicates its bitterness.
 It is more chewy and very light on the palate.
 The quality of the D13 is usually more consistent and most fruits are good when opened so there is little wastage.

 As such, compared to the ones mentioned above, D13 durian has the most affordable price range from $10-$11/kg or sometimes even sold for as low as $5/durian.
 You can get D13 durian price list here.

 Ordering anything, especially food, online requires a certain amount of trust with the middleman responsible for the durian delivery service in Singapore.